tamziy/CS_351_group_13/README.md

 # Roles

 **Q5:** How will your group divide your role in the Group Project?
-*Tam - , Trenton - , Rohan - , Ayush -
+*Tam - Backend, Trenton - Project Manager/Frontend, Rohan - Backend, Ayush - Frontend

 ---